CQCL/tket/pytket/docs/index.rst

    :width: 200px
    :align: right

-``pytket`` is a python module for interfacing with tket, a quantum computing toolkit and optimsing compiler developed by `Quantinuum <https://www.quantinuum.com/>`_  .
+``pytket`` is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.
 We currently support circuits and device architectures from
 `numerous providers <https://github.com/CQCL/pytket-extensions>`_, allowing the tket tools to be used in conjunction with projects on their platforms.